groundboi/seancodes.io/src/content/home.md

 # githubCalendar: 'stelcodes'
 ---

-My small corner of the internet where I write about software engineering and security.
+My personal corner of the web where I write about software engineering, security and privacy, and other general tech musings.
+No AI filler.